Your Guide to Planning, Planting, and Growing Cannas

 Cannas add energy and excitement wherever they're planted.
 These lush, tropical plants have big glossy leaves and exotic-looking flowers that are loved by hummingbirds.
-Foliage colors include lush green, deep burgundy, lime green, and colorful stripes.
+Foliage colors include emerald green, deep burgundy, lime green, and colorful stripes.

 Start with a Better Bulb